StevenDuy/ManagementStudent/README.md

 This project is provided for educational and demonstration purposes.
 You are free to modify and use it as needed.
 ```

----

-Would you like me to upload a version of this with your actual package name and class name(s) included, if I check the contents of `Assignment.rar`?
-I can customize it for you if you want.